-OPINION BY DONOHUE, J.:
+OPINION BY BENDER, P.J.E.: FILED FEBRUARY 05, 2016

-FILED OCTOBER 21, 2014
+Amy Huss ("Huss") appeals from the September 25, 2013 order sustaining preliminary objections filed by James P. Weaver ("Weaver") in response to Huss' contract action against Weaver.
+For the reasons that follow, we reverse.

-Appellant, Amy Huss ("Huss"), appeals from the trial court's grant of preliminary objections dismissing her action against Appellee, James P. Weaver ("Weaver").
-In October 2008, Huss and Weaver entered into a contract (the "Agreement"), in which they agreed that if their relationship resulted in the birth of a child, Huss would have primary physical custody and Weaver would have specified visitation rights, and that if Weaver sought court modification of these terms he would pay Huss \$10,000 for each such attempt.
+In October 2008, Huss and Weaver, who were involved in a romantic relationship, entered into a contract ("Agreement") in which they agreed that if their relationship resulted in the birth of a child, Huss would have primary physical custody and Weaver would have specified visitation rights, and that if Weaver sought court modification of these terms he would pay Huss \$10,000 for each such attempt.
 The parties had a son in November 2010 and Weaver filed a complaint for custody in December 2010.
-Huss then filed a complaint alleging that Weaver has failed to abide by his contractual promise to make the required \$10,000 payments.
-The trial court dismissed Huss' complaint, ruling that the provision for \$10,000 payments was void as against public policy.
-For the reasons that follow, we reverse.
+Huss then filed a complaint alleging that Weaver had failed to abide by his contractual promise to make the required \$10,000 payments.

-Huss filed her initial complaint on March 7, 2013, alleging a single count for breach of contract.
-In response to preliminary objections filed by Weaver, on April 19, 2013, Huss filed an amended complaint, adding causes of action for negligent misrepresentation and fraud.
-On May 7, 2013, Weaver filed preliminary objections in the nature of demurrers to the amended complaint, asserting that the \$10,000 modification provision of the Agreement violates public policy and that the negligent misrepresentation and fraud causes of action are barred by the economic loss doctrine.
-On September 25, 2013, the trial court entered an order and opinion granting Weaver's preliminary objections and dismissing Huss' amended complaint with prejudice.
+Specifically, Huss filed her initial complaint on March 7, 2013, alleging a single count for breach of contract.
+In response to the preliminary objections filed by Weaver, on April 19, 2013, Huss filed an amended complaint, adding causes of action for negligent misrepresentation and fraud.
+On May 7, 2013, Weaver filed preliminary objections in the nature of demurrers to the amended complaint, asserting that the \$10,000 modification provision of the Agreement violated public policy and that the negligent misrepresentation and fraud causes of action were barred by the economic loss doctrine.
+On September 25, 2013, the trial court entered the order now on appeal and an accompanying opinion, sustaining Weaver's preliminary objections and dismissing Huss' amended complaint with prejudice.

-In her amended complaint, Huss alleges that the parties entered into the Agreement on October 17, 2008, that at that time Weaver was a practicing attorney with the law firm of Buchanan Ingersoll & Rooney in Pittsburgh, and that he had provided Huss with "legal representation in various legal matters."
-Amended Complaint, 10/17/2008, at ¶¶ 3-6.
-Huss further alleges that Weaver, along with a colleague at the Buchanan Ingersoll & Rooney law firm, drafted the Agreement.
-Id. at 5.
-For present purposes, the relevant provisions of the Agreement are as follows:
+In her amended complaint, Huss alleged that the parties entered into the Agreement on October 17, 2008, that at that time Weaver was a practicing attorney with the law firm of Buchanan Ingersoll & Rooney in Pittsburgh, and that he had provided Huss with "legal representation in various legal matters."
+Amended Complaint, 4/19/13, at ¶¶ 3-6.
+Huss further alleged that Weaver, along with a colleague at the Buchanan Ingersoll & Rooney law firm, drafted the Agreement.
+Id. at ¶ 5.
+The relevant provisions of the Agreement state as follows: